 Takeaways you can put into practice immediately.

 In our experience as designers, we noticed that when we take the time to explain the fundamental principles of design or UX, clients appreciated learning and enjoyed the process even more.
-This lead to the creation of a workshop series—short learning sessions which we lead and bring to you and your team.
+This lead to the creation of workshops—short learning sessions that we lead and bring to you and your team.

 Sharing our knowledge with you creates a unique environment:

 - A common language and vocabulary